omnia197/32-bit-RISC-Processor/Pipeline/ReadMe.md

 *Branch Prediction* is employed to guess the likely outcome of a branch and continue fetching accordingly.

-*Pipeline Flushing and Bubbles* are used to clear wrongly fetched instructions if a prediction is incorrect.
+*Pipeline Flushing and Bubbles*: are used to clear wrongly fetched instructions if a prediction is incorrect.
 A bubble acts as a "no operation" (NOP) that fills the pipeline temporarily to avoid executing the wrong path.

 ---

 ## Branch Prediction